thearn/nreltraining2013/docs/recording_data.rst

 Drivers and CaseRecorders
 -------------------------------------------------------------
 CaseRecorder objects are used by drivers to record the information from your runs.
-In OpenMDAO a case is the relevant data from any single run of a driver through its workflow.
+In OpenMDAO, a case is the relevant data from any single run of a driver through its workflow.
 So in our actuator disk example, a case represents one iteration of the optimizer.